ghalebb/PolybotServicePythonFursa/README.md

 # The Polybot Service: Python Project [![][autotest_badge]][autotest_workflow]

-## Telegram Link
-To use the bot go to: https://t.me/galebb_bot

 ## Background

-In this project, you develop a Python chatbot application which applies filters to images send by users to a Telegram bot.
+This project is a Python implementations of a chatbot application which applies filters to images send by users to a Telegram bot.

 Here is a short demonstration: